realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     - Examples of Class Oriented Programming languages are "Simula" and "C++" and "Java"

  - ### Object Oriented Programming 80s-2020's
-   - Alan Kay Style
+   - Alan Kay Style BOOP (Back-to-Object Oriented Programming)
      - Based on the idea of "messaging" between objects, VERY poorly named "object oriented programming" (admitted by Alan Kay)
    - State is fully retained in the "object" and "methods" are used to send & receive messages to the "object" to change it's "state"
    - No "global" variables, only instance variables that are private to the object
    -

  - ### Functional Programming 50s-2020's
+   - ## Immutability
-   - Main idea was to avoid "side effects" and "mutable state" of the program
+     - Functional Programming's main idea is to avoid "side effects" and "shared mutable state" of the program
-   - All functions return a value, and have no "side effects" on the "state" of the program that were not explicitly passed in as arguments
+   - All functions in the core of the application return a value and have no "side effects" on any other "state" of the program.
-   - The "state" of the program is usually "immutable" and "passed" as "arguments" to the "functions"
+   - The state of the program is immutable and passed as arguments to the functions
-   - The new "state" is returned as the "result" of the "function"
+   - A new state is returned as the result of the calls to the functions
-   - The "functions" are usually "first class" and "higher order" and can be "passed" as "arguments" to other "functions"
+   - Functions are first class citizens and can be passed as arguments to other functions, just like normal variables and objects
+     - This allows customization of the functions by passing in any function as an argument to another function
+     - This allows the functions to be "composed" together to create new functions from existing functions
+     - These functions are called "lambdas" or "closures" or "anonymous functions" or "function literals"
+     - Example:
+       - `Function add = (int a, int b) => a + b;`
+       - `Function multiply = (int a, int b) => a * b;`
+       - `Function addThenAnother = (Function first, Function second, int a, int b) => second(first(a, b), b);`
+       - `int result = addThenAnother(add, multiply, 2, 3); // result is 8, note: passing in the "add" function as the "first" argument and the "multiply" function as the "second" argument`
    - Examples of functional languages are "Lisp", "Clojure" and "F#" and "Kotlin"